Campione d'Italia: Casinò di Campione

-The casino was declared bankrupt on 27 July 2018.
-The economic impact was a threat to the entire village, with everything from pizzeria owners and taxi drivers to the municipal fire department on the list of creditors.
+The casino was declared bankrupt on 27 July 2018 and then closed.
+The economic impact of the closure was a threat to the entire village, with everything from pizzeria owners and taxi drivers to the municipal fire department on the list of creditors.
 Locals feared that without the casino, the commune would become a ghost town.
 Under the customs deal of 2020 Italy agreed to settle debts to Swiss creditors estimated at nearly €5 million.
-The casino re-opened 26 January 2022.
+The casino re-opened on 26 January 2022.

 Education

 Schools within the comune are the Scuola Materna G. Garibaldi, the Scuola Elementare, and the Scuola Media.

+Sports

+AP Campionese is a football club based in Campione d'Italia.
+The club plays in the Swiss football league system.